HOLECEK FAMILY FOUNDATION

 St. Matthew’s House owned an old firehouse located at 2691 Airport Road that they renovated to serve as the organization’s soup kitchen and to house a handful of shelter residents who were suffering from addiction.
 In June they launched a 12-bed Men’s Recovery Program to better serve these residents by adding structure and counseling support which was desperately needed.
 This was the beginning of a new rehabilitation program.

 Bruce and Jeri Holecek, two directors of The Holecek Family Foundation, visited and toured the St. Matthew’s homeless shelter facility and the converted firehouse.
 They had recently lost their only child, Justin Holecek, to the deadly disease of alcoholism and were looking for solace and purpose to do something good in Justin’s memory and honor.
-They met with CEO, Vann Ellison, and his wife, Lisa, and were inspired by the incredible work the organization was doing on a shoestring budget.
+They met with our CEO and his wife and were inspired by the incredible work the organization was doing on a shoestring budget.
 The Holeceks immediately felt the warmth and sincerity of the St. Matthew’s House mission, and they wanted to become a part of it, which they knew would honor and remember Justin.

 Bruce and Jeri Holecek released a statement after the recovery program was renamed in honor and memory of their son, Justin: